-Eligibility to take the ARRT postprimary examination in quality management requires appropriate primary certification at the time of examination and documentation of clinical experience in specific procedures.
-Those passing the quality management postprimary examination, use the credentials R.T.(QM).
+Eligibility to take the ARRT postprimary examination in quality management requires appropriate primary certification, documentation of structured education and clinical experience at the time of application.
+Those passing the quality management postprimary examination use the credentials R.T.(QM).

-To maintain ARRT postprimary certification, quality management technologists must complete appropriate continuing education requirements to sustain a level of expertise and awareness of changes and advances in practice.
+To maintain ARRT postprimary certification, quality management technologists must complete the appropriate continuing education requirements to sustain a level of expertise and awareness of changes and advances in practice.